whynotdakshh/ZyroN-Privacy-Policy/README.md

-# 🎵 Sangam Privacy Policy
+# 🎵 Sargam Privacy Policy

 _Last Updated: April 19, 2026_

-Welcome to **Sangam**, a Discord music bot designed to deliver seamless and high-quality music playback.
+Welcome to **Sargam**, a Discord music bot designed to deliver seamless and high-quality music playback.

-This Privacy Policy explains how Sangam collects, uses, stores, and protects your data when you use the bot.
+This Privacy Policy explains how Sargam collects, uses, stores, and protects your data when you use the bot.

 ---